kubeflow/kubeflow/docs_dev/releasing.md

 1. Add a `version` for the new release to [applications.yaml](https://github.com/kubeflow/testing/blob/master/apps-cd/applications.yaml)

-1. Set the `version` for each repository to point to the release branch e.g. v0.x.y for kubeflow/kubeflow
+1. Set the `version` for each repository to point to the release branch e.g. vX.Y for kubeflow/kubeflow

 1. Set the tag associated with this version